NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-ClusterPeer/docs/clusterpeerstatus.md

 #### UpdateTime

-The last time the state was updated.
+The last time the status of the peer cluster was updated.

 _Required_: No